Picovoice/eagle/binding/python/README.md

 by `eagle_profiler.sample_rate`.
 The audio data must be 16-bit linearly-encoded and single-channel.

 When passing samples to `eagle_profiler.enroll`, the number of samples must be at least `eagle_profiler.min_enroll_audio_len_samples` to ensure sufficient data for enrollment.
-The resulting percentage value indicates the progress of the enrollment process, while the error value returns an error code if any issues arise due to the quality of the audio data.
+The percentage value obtained from this process indicates the progress of enrollment, while the feedback value can be utilized to determine the status of the enrollment process.

 ```python
 def get_next_enroll_audio_data():